junha1125/RLD-SemiSDA/Chest-X-ray/README.md

 If you encounter any issues with the installation, you may try using the requirements from [torchxrayvision](https://github.com/mlmed/torchxrayvision) repository as an alternative.

-We recommend using the same Docker environment as the authors:
+We recommend using the same Docker environment as the authors.
 ```bash
 docker pull pytorch/pytorch:1.12.1-cuda11.3-cudnn8-runtime
 ```

-This environment has been thoroughly tested and ensures reproducibility of the results.

 ## Dataset Preparation